uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ### Item Page

-From the landing page the user may select a posted found item which then directs the user to an item page that includes further information regarding the department location and hours the item can be claimed.
+From the landing page, the user may select a posted found item which then directs the user to an item page that includes further information regarding the department location and hours the item can be claimed.

 ![](img/itemPage.png)